Constructible universe: Constructible sets are definable from the ordinals

 Actually, even this complex formula has been simplified from what the instructions given in the first paragraph would yield.
 But the point remains, there is a formula of set theory that is true only for the desired constructible set $S$ and that contains parameters only for ordinals.

 Relative constructibility

 Sometimes it is desirable to find a model of set theory that is narrow like $L$, but that includes or is influenced by a set that is not constructible.
 This gives rise to the concept of relative constructibility, of which there are two flavors, denoted by $L(A)$ and $L[A]$.

 The class $L(A)$ for a non-constructible set $A$ is the intersection of all classes that are standard models of set theory and contain $A$ and all the ordinals.

-$L(A)$ is defined by transfinite recursion as follows:
+$L(A)$ can be defined by transfinite recursion as follows: